-This Treasury-wide guidance will should be used to ensure and maximize the quality of disseminated information.
-The Department's guidelines are based on the Office of Management and Budget (OMB) guidelines published in the Federal Register on September 28, 2001, January 3, 2002, February 5, 2002 and February 22, 2002.
-These guidelines, as the name suggests, are in the nature of guidance.
-They are not intended to be, and should not be construed as, legally binding regulations or mandates.
+This guidance should be used to ensure and maximize the quality of disseminated information.
+The Department's guidelines are based on the Office of Management and Budget (OMB) guidelines published in the Federal Register on September 28, 2001, January 3, 2002, and February 22, 2002.
+The guidelines are not intended to be legally binding regulations or mandates.
 They are not legally enforceable and do not create any legal rights or impose any legally binding requirements or obligations on the agency or the public.
 Nothing in these guidelines affects any otherwise available judicial review of agency action.